azuredemoenvironment/ade/README.md

 ```

 _Note: replace `/path/to/certificate/data/folder/yourcert.pfx` with an absolute
-path to your wildcard certificate._
+path to your wildcard certificate.
+E.g., in Windows, it would be like
+`C:/Users/username/documents/certificates/yourcert.pfx`, or on macOS it would be
+`/users/username/Documents/certificates/yourcert.pfx`._

 You now have the ADE Shell Environment!
 The Azure Demo Environment is deployed
 via PowerShell, ARM Templates, and Azure CLI commands, all conveniently wrapped